masfif/masfif/README.md

 ## Hi there 👋
-I'm masfif / diels, a software engineer and cybersecurity enthusiast based in Indonesia.
+I'm masfif / diels, a software engineer and cybersecurity tinkerer based in Indonesia.

-I love building systems, breaking them (ethically), and understanding how technology behaves at the lowest level.
+I build things, secure them, test their limits, and break them ethically just to understand how they work.
-If something sparks my curiosity, I’ll probably spin up a VM, write some code, test it, and push it to GitHub.
+If a tech idea pops into my head, chances are I'll spin up a VM, write some scripts, and turn it into a mini project or repo.

-My work spans across:
-software engineering, cybersecurity analysis, Linux system & network engineering, database engineering, and applied machine learning.

-I enjoy designing secure architectures, optimizing backend logic, automating things with scripts, and experimenting with new stacks.

-My main tech interests revolve around:
+My work revolves around:

-🖥️ Software Engineering — backend, APIs, automation
+Software engineering

-🔐 Cybersecurity — pentesting labs, network security, threat analysis
+Cybersecurity analysis

-🐧 Linux Systems & Networking — servers, services, shells, infra

-🗄️ Databases — MySQL, PostgreSQL, indexing, query optimization

-🤖 Applied ML — experimenting with models, data patterns

-⚙️ Technology & Tools — open-source, dev environments, devops stuff
+Linux systems & networking

+Databases & backend performance

+Applied machine learning

+And anything tech-related that sparks curiosity

-I've built several personal projects and labs, and I’m always exploring new ways to combine code, security, and automation.
+I've created multiple personal labs and projects — some public, many private — and I'm always experimenting with new stacks and tools.

-If you want to see how I build things, feel free to browse my repositories or reach out!

-Fun Facts:
+Fun Facts

-- I enjoy trying new tools, distros, and pentesting frameworks

-- I love exploring system internals and debugging strange bugs

-- I prefer Linux terminals over anything GUI

-- Big fan of cybersecurity challenges and CTF-style learning
+Terminal > GUI

+Love cybersecurity labs & network debugging

+Enjoy optimizing queries and server configs

+Curious about everything tech

-- I like learning something new every single day
+Always learning something new

 Hobbies:

-💻 Coding experiments
+💻 Coding & automation
-🛡️ Cybersecurity labs
+🛡️ Pentesting practice
+🐧 Linux tinkering
 📚 Tech research
-📡 Linux tinkering
-💡 Building things & solving problems
+💡 Building small tools & systems